 The very idea of a first and special justification by grace from the Merits of Christ open up many avenues of thought about the extent of the grace of God before the incarnation and its backward and forward scope to other people quite apart from Mary herself.

-I still not sure that I can think of Mary as concieved, born and always perfect, no more than we are, but given God’s favour and persistent forgiveness as we are.
+I still do not think of Mary as concieved, born and always perfect, no more than we are, but in need of and given God’s favour and persistent forgiveness as we are.
 Yet maybe she was covered with special love and justifying love and given an inner sanctity, not of her own, given to her in preparation to be the mother of Jesus and hence Mother of God.
-It maybe the case that what Christ would do for all, His redeeming love is given to Mary first as a special preparation for her and a foretaste of the love that comes and justifies and pays the price of all our sins.
+In that case what Christ would do for all, His redeeming love is given to Mary first as a special preparation for her and a foretaste of the love that comes and justifies and pays the price of all our sins.
 He dies for all but His merits in doing so are given to Mary first.
 In this case Mary is a symbol of all our redemption and freedom from sin.
 She is the first of the Redeemed and a foretaste of all of our own personal redemption and salvation.

 Hail Mary, full of the Grace from Christ that makes us all new